 The lead author of the study, Dr. Joanne Newbury Ph.D. of King’s College London, suggested that psychotic experiences were indeed higher in built-up areas and as such, could be a contributing factor in the link between living in a city and having a psychotic episode.

-Whilst this study isn’t specifically connected to London, it goes without saying that our Capital City unavoidably has huge amounts of traffic passing through it every day – Cars, diesel-fuelled lorries, buses and taxis emitting polluting fuels are a part of everyday life for us Londoners.
+Whilst this study isn’t specifically connected to London, it goes without saying that our Capital City unavoidably has huge amounts of traffic passing through it every day.
+We should know; our rubbish collection trucks are in and around London everyday so we’re more than familiar with the amount of fumes that are spewed out by London traffic – Cars, diesel-fuelled lorries, buses and taxis emitting polluting fuels are a part of everyday life for all of us Londoners.
 Add to that the sheer number of homes, shops, and offices all chugging out pollution in one form or another means that for the time being at least, there’s no escaping it.

 The problem is that, as the world’s population continues to rise, more and more of us are moving towards city centres and it’s estimated that by 2050, an astonishing 70% of the world’s population could well be living in an urban environment.
 If that turns out to be the case, it’s vital that we have a better understanding of how pollution may be linked to mental health problems in order to tackle the issue in the future, particularly as psychotic experiences are far more common in the young than in adults.

 Not only that, pollution isn’t just an issue for adolescents, it’s already suspected that air pollution could be linked to other problems in the brain including poor health, dementia, lower intelligence, and depression.